Skip to content

 }

-The following example demonstrates how to publish messages into an application topic using the Node.js.
+The following examples demonstrate how to publish messages using the publish HTTP endpoint with Node.js.
 Examples include the issuing of JWT authentication tokens with different signing algorithms:

 const axios = require('axios').default